 Fly & Cruise Antarctica

-A short two hour flight quickly and comfortably transports you to The White Continent.
-On arrival you then switch to an awaiting ship aboard which you’ll spend the next few …
+A short two-hour flight quickly and comfortably transports you to the white continent.
+On arrival you then switch to an awaiting ship, aboard which you’ll spend the next few days…

 The interior is a vast, untouched playground accessed by less than 500 people a year.
 Nevertheless, there's a surprising range of challenging adventures here: fly or ski to the …